mpatric/tripwire/README.md

 npm install tripwire
 ```

-Then in your application, you can put a limit on the total amout of CPU time (kernel and user mode combined) the event loop is blocked before the execution of the script is terminated:
+Then in your application, you can put a limit on the total amount of CPU time (kernel and user mode combined) the event loop is blocked before the execution of the script is terminated:

 ```javascript
 var tripwire = require('tripwire');